qsnipp/Mono/README.md

 Build
 -------------

-Use Ant for build library.
+Use Grune for build library.

-build.xml - /src/vendor/Ant/build.xml
+npm install
+grunt